microsoft/sarif-js-sdk/packages/jest-sarif/README.md

 }
 ```

+## Attribution

+This package was based on the [jest-json-schema](https://www.npmjs.com/package/jest-json-schema) package.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com).